Winter Travel in Norway

 VISITING MOUNTAINS, FJORDS, SKY LIFTS, AND STAYING AT SPA HOTELS

 I traveled to Norway for a 10 day trip in February and had a truly incredible experience!
-I was lucky enough to travel around with locals for half of the trip, so if you want a unique adventure while visiting Oslo, Alesund, Geiranger, Loen, and Åndatsnes keep reading!
-Expect to take ferries through Norwegian fjords, see jarring mountains, ride sky lifts, and enjoy spas to stay warm while traveling in the winter.
+I was lucky enough to travel around with locals for half of the trip, so if you want a unique adventure that was created by locals, come along for the journey to Oslo, Alesund, Geiranger, Loen, and Åndalsnes to get inspiration for your next trip!
+Prepare to take ferries through Norwegian fjords, see jarring mountains, ride sky lifts, and enjoy spas to stay warm while traveling in the winter.

 Flying In

 I flew from Salt Lake City to Amsterdam, Amsterdam to Oslo.
 Oslo is the largest city in Norway and the tickets were about $550 (including all taxes) to a nearby airport called TORP.
 The train ride from TORP (Sandejford) to Oslo is about an hour and forty minutes.
 The train system is easy to navigate, but I’ll explain one issue I had at the TORP airport later, and why I would probably try to book my tickets into the Oslo Lufthavn Airport next time.
+If you are a first time traveler I recommend flying into Oslo.

 How Cold is Norway in the Winter?